 Technical Safety BC tracks and investigates incidents and hazards that are reported to inform awareness and prevention initiatives.
-Consequently, Technical Safety BC does not investigate all reported incidents and may not follow-up unless there is an intention to investigate.
+Technical Safety BC does not follow up on all reported incidents unless there is an intention to investigate.

-Summaries of all reported incidents and completed investigations can be accessed via Technical Safety BC's website at /safety-information/incident-data.
+Summaries of all reported incidents and completed investigations can be found at www.technicalsafetybc.ca/safety-information/incident-data.
 Technical Safety BC protects the identity of persons who report or may be involved with incidents or hazards.

-Unless otherwise indicated, duty holders are required to preserve the equipment, products and items involved in an incident.
-Technical Safety BC will contact duty holders within 24 hours of the next regular business day following the report of an incident if more information is required or an investigation is planned to occur.
+Unless otherwise indicated, duty holders are required to preserve the equipment, products, and items involved in an incident.
+Technical Safety BC will contact duty holders within one business day following the report of an incident if more information is required or an investigation is planned.

 B. Examples of electrical incidents and hazards